AndrewCrescencio/forecastweather/README.md

-#Forecast Weather website
-an application made using html5, css3 and javascript, which fetch data using the browser fetchAPI
+# an application made using html5, css3 and javascript, which fetch data using the browser fetchAPI

 ![preview](/preview.png)